 * Nike jumps on positive N. America sales forecast

-Shares of the world's largest footwear maker rose 3.5 percent after the company said it expected its North America business to return to growth in the latter half of the year.
+Nike shares rose 3.2 percent after the company said it expected North America business to return to growth in the latter half of the year.

-Micron Technology fell more than 6 percent after Citigroup downgraded the chipmaker, citing falling NAND prices.
+Micron Technology fell about 5 percent after Citigroup downgraded the chipmaker, citing falling NAND prices.
 The company, however, posted better-than-expected quarterly results on Thursday.'